BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 The promise of DP is to ensure the plausible deniability of any user's information who shares his/her data.
 This means, the results of a data analysis will not change if any individual from the database have not been part of the dataset.
 For an introduction to the concept of DP, please take a look at [my first post](https://medium.com/@capgemini.invent.europe/differential-privacy-embedding-privacy-into-data-usage-f827f620f886) on the subject.
 There exists two forms of DP:

 - the (global) DP in which data is collected from every individuals and centralized into a single database (or server); the noise is then introduced in an aggregated result of a query, of the centralized data before publishing.
-- the Local Differential Privacy (LDP) in which every individual send a noisy data and holds the true data on their devices.
+- the Local Differential Privacy (LDP) in which every individual sends a noisy data and holds the true data on their devices.
 The noisy data is centralized by the aggregator.
 This setting brings stronger privacy guarantees than the previous one as individuals do not have to trust the aggregator.
-But the cost of applying LDP form is to have a huge dataset so we can average out the local noises added to each individual-level information.
+The cost of applying LDP instead of the glovbal DP is to have a huge dataset so we can average out the local noises added to each individual-level information.

 For more advanced tasks such as modelization, there is a need to have a DP mechanism enforced into the algorithms.
 It has been demonstrated that some machine learning models especially deep learning models have the ability to memorized part of the training data.
-By a reverse-engineered process, one can recover the individuals from a deployed deep learning model.
-Here comes the notion of **privacy preserving machine learning (PPML)** that achieves a certain level of privacy with machine learning models.
+By a reverse-engineered process, one can recover the individuals' data from a deployed deep learning model.
+Here comes the notion of **privacy preserving machine learning (PPML)** that achieves a certain level of privacy within machine learning algorithms.

 One such approach of enforcing privacy into an advanced machine learning algorithm is **DP-SGD (Differentially Private Stochastic Gradient Descent)** designed by Abadi et al [2].